 The work of the review panel shall be conducted in such a manner to minimize costs to the petitioner and to the Association.
-If necessary, the review panel may conduct hearings either in person or by conference telephone call.
+If necessary, the review panel may conduct hearings either in person, by conference telephone call, or by other forms of electronic communication.
 All work of the review panel shall be conducted in accordance with due process and according to the Constitution, Bylaws, Code of Ethics, and Rules of Practice and Procedure of NASAD.